FlowFuse/website/src/handbook/product/feedback.md

 When interacting with a support ticket for the first time, the person who opens the ticket selects a Category for the ticket in the About This Ticket section.
 The categories are:

--Product Issue: for tickets about FlowFuse, fit for a particular use case, and product issues not related to something not working as expected.
+- Product Issue: for tickets about FlowFuse, fit for a particular use case, and product issues not related to something not working as expected.
 (Those are covered in the category Product Performance Issue.)

 -Billing Issue: for problems with billing and cancellation/refund requests.